phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Python Tests  pts/python
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing python.

+#### Go Tests  pts/go
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing go.

+#### Vdpau Tests  pts/vdpau
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing vdpau.

+#### Video Tests  pts/video
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing video.

 #### Responsiveness Tests  pts/responsiveness
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing responsiveness.

+#### Openmpi Tests  pts/openmpi
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmpi.

 #### All SYSTEM Tests  system/all
 This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.